Kritisehgal01/Kritisehgal01.github.io/aboutme.md

 title: About me
 ---

-### At the Data Science Institute (DSI)
+### My role at the Data Science Institute (DSI)

 - **Teaching**: I teach Data Science, Mathematics, and Statistics courses at both the University of Chicago and the City Colleges of Chicago.

 - **Curriculum Development**:
    - Co-authoring and editing University of Chicago's <a href="https://textbook-datascience-1-dev.vercel.app/intro.html" target="_blank">textbook</a> for introductory data science course sequence: Data 118 and Data 119 (under development).
-Some of my work includes:
-        - <a href="https://textbook-datascience-1-dev.vercel.app/23/Intro.html" target="_blank">Chapter on Neural Networks and Deep Learning</a>
-        - <a href="https://textbook-datascience-1-dev.vercel.app/ML/1/Introduction_to_Machine_Learning.html" target="_blank">Chapter on Introduction to Machine Learning</a>
-        - <a href="https://textbook-datascience-1-dev.vercel.app/06/DataFrames.html" target="_blank">Chapter on DataFrames</a>, in collaboration with Jesse London (Software Engineer, Data Science Institute)
+Some of my work includes chapters on Neural Networks and Deep Learning, Introduction to Machine Learning, and DataFrames (in collaboration with Jesse London- Software Engineer, Data Science Institute)
    - Collaborating with Olive-Harvey College (one of the City Colleges of Chicago) to develop and propose a data science course sequence at the community college level.
    - Contributing to development of lab/recitation curriculum as part of a teaching research initiative examining the impact of mandatory lab components on student learning outcomes in introductory data science courses.